Ronojoy Sen

 Dr. Ronojoy Sen (born 1969) is an Indian political scientist and author.
 He is a Senior Research Fellow at the Institute of South Asian Studies and faculty at the South Asian Studies Programme, National University of Singapore.
-Sen formerly served as an editor at The Times of India for several years and has been a Visiting Fellow with the National Endowment for Democracy, Washington, D.C., the East-West Center, Washington, and Fellow of the International Olympic Museum, Lausanne, Switzerland.
+Sen formerly served as an editor at The Times of India for several years.
+He has additionally held visiting fellowships or positions at Cornell University, Wilson Center, National Endowment for Democracy, Washington, D.C the East-West Center Washington and the International Olympic Museum,Lausanne, Switzerland.

 Sen's analysis has appeared in The Hindu, Times of India, Outlook, Foreign Policy and in interviews on Channel NewsAsia, BBC.

 The Wall Street Journal describes Sen's second book Nation at Play: A History of Sport in India as an ambitious one that "examines Indian sports in a largely chronological manner and does not duck the more awkward questions, such as the perceived athletic limitations of Indians.
 The narrative has an attractive sweep to it, starting with the place of sports and martial competition in Hindu epics such as the Ramayana and Mahabharata.